chaosmail/chaosmail.github.com/_posts/2018-07-30-ms-hack-2018-smart-outlook.md

 ## Idea

 Employees spend 20 hours/week on email.
-Common patterns include manually sorting emails, manually maintaining rules, keeping a single folder inbox, storing tons of unread emails.
+Common patterns include manually moving emails into folders, manually maintaining rules, maintaining a single folder inbox,keeping tons of unread emails in the inbox.
 These things cost time.

+Categorizing emails is not straight forward.
 The following tools are available to categorize emails:

 * Custom Folders
 * Categories
 * Focus Inbox
 * Junk Folder

-Both *Custom Folders* and *Categories* are set manually or with manually-created rules whereas *Junk Folder* and *Focus Inbox* are set automatically.
+Both *Custom Folders* and *Categories* are filled manually or with manually-created rules whereas *Junk Folder* and *Focus Inbox* are filled automatically.
 We receive an email notification for every email received in the inbox.

 To make Outlook more efficient, we want to merge *Custom Folders* and *Focus Inbox (Tabs)* into *Smart Tabs*. *Smart Tabs* can be created within hierarchies like traditional folders.
 Emails can be dragged into *Smart Tabs* like traditional folders and each email can only belong to one single *Smart Tab*.
 However unlike traditional folders, the number of unread emails is added up with all parent tabs.
-According to the manual assignment of emails to *Smart Tabs*, a Machine Learning algorithm trains/finetunes a model based on content/subject semantics as well as email and organizational metadata and moves new emails to the most likely tab (or inbox).
+According to the manual categorization of emails to *Smart Tabs*, a Machine Learning algorithm trains/finetunes a model based on content/subject semantics as well as email and organizational metadata and moves new emails to the most likely tab (or inbox).
 During setup, common *Smart Tabs* are created for you such as *Team*, *Notifications*, *News*, *Org Updates*, *Customers*, *External*, etc.

 To focus on only relevant notifications, any of your *Smart Tabs* can be pinned to the top.
 You will only receive notifications from new emails in your pinned tabs.
-We merged the UI of the Outlook web client with the UI of Edge browser to create these Tab UI.
+We merged the UI of the Outlook web client with the UI of Edge browser to create this Tab UI.
 We built a [mock UI][smart-outlook-demo] to visualize the idea of our solution; the code is available on [Github][smart-outlook-code].
+You can see a screenshot in the following image.

 ![Smart Tabs UI]({{ site.baseurl }}/images/projects/smart-outlook-mock-ui.png "Smart Tabs UI"){: .image-col-1}